stevenxchung/AWS-CSAA-ACloudGuru/Section 06 -- Route 53/README.md

 ### Weighted Routing Policy - Lab
 Weighted routing policies let you split your traffic based on different weights assigned (e.g. you can set 20% of your traffic to go to US-EAST-1 and then 80% to go to EU-WEST-1).

+### Latency Routing Policy - Lab
+Latency based routing allows you to route you traffic based on the lowest network latency for you end user (i.e. which region will give them the fastest response time).
+To use latency-based routing, you create a latency resource record set for the EC2 (or ELB) resource in each region that hosts your website.
+When Route 53 receives a query for your site, it selects the latency resource record set for the region that gives the user the lowest latency.
+Route 53 then responds with the value associated with that resource record set.